 This is one of the most rewarding experiences you will ever have.
 Many of our Prayer Chaplains report that they stepped into serve others, but found that being a Prayer Chaplain blessed and benefited themselves most of all!
 It’s a role that will help you discover your greatness and the greatness of others … and you’ll have all the love and support you need to take this next step of your spiritual journey.
 For more information, email Rev. Jimmie Scott our Pastoral Care Minister.

 The role of our Prayer Chaplains is, quite simply, to pray.
 Chaplains are not counselors or advice-givers.
 The core of the Prayer Chaplain commitment is to:

 - Hold in confidence what is shared

 How does serving as a Unity Prayer Chaplain differ from a Chaplain in a hospital or care facility?

 Unlike hospital chaplains, Unity of Phoenix Prayer Chaplains are not ordained and do not counsel people.
 Prayer Chaplains are trained to do only three things: hold spiritual space, listen and pray.

 Prayer Chaplains are not trained to “minister” to the community at large, but are fully prepared as a lay resource to help meet the pastoral care needs within our own Unity community.

-Serving as a Prayer Chaplain is a volunteer opportunity for those members who are truly looking to take the next step in the development of their spiritual maturity, and who are willing to make a high level of commitment in their spiritual growth.
+Serving as a Prayer Chaplain is a service opportunity for those members who are truly looking to take the next step in the development of their spiritual maturity, and are willing to make a high level of commitment in their spiritual growth.
 Prayer Chaplains must make a one-year commitment to fulfill their responsibilities, which include: